-14. It is estimated that Juno Solar and DEP will execute a Standard Large Generator Interconnection Agreement (LGIA) in January of 2023.

-15. Juno Solar has made a sufficient showing of need for the proposed Facility.

-16. Juno Solar has made a sufficient showing of the public convenience of the proposed Facility, including the public benefits of the associated Network Upgrades and point-to-point transmission spending.

-17. Juno Solar proposed a CPCN with a condition based upon a reasonable LCOT value for any required Network Upgrades assigned to the Juno Solar Facility.
-It is reasonable and appropriate for the Commission to grant a Conditional CPCN to Juno Solar with the following conditions: (1) the LCOT for any required Network Upgrades assigned to Juno Solar will be no greater than \$4 per MWh; (2) the Conditional CPCN will automatically terminate if the LCOT for any required Network Upgrades is greater than \$4 per MWh; (3) Juno Solar will agree to not seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred; and (4) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN.

-18. It is reasonable, appropriate, and in the public interest to grant a Conditional CPCN to Juno Solar.
+- 16. It is estimated that Juno Solar and DEP will execute a Standard Large Generator Interconnection Agreement (LGIA) in January of 2023.
+(T. Vol. 1, p.
+28) - 17.
+Juno Solar has made a sufficient showing of need for the proposed Facility. - 18.
+Juno Solar has made a sufficient showing of the public convenience of the proposed Facility, including the public benefits of the associated Network Upgrades in removing a major impediment to North Carolina solar buildout, and point-to-point transmission spending under a PJM offtake scenario in contributing substantial revenues toward Duke's transmissions system. - 19.
+Juno Solar has proposed a CPCN with a condition based upon a reasonable LCOT value for any required Network Upgrades assigned to the Juno Solar Facility.
+It is reasonable and appropriate for the Commission to grant a Conditional CPCN to Juno Solar with the following conditions: (1) Juno Solar agrees to pay for all Network Upgrade costs that are greater than an LCOT value of \$4 per MWh and not seek or accept reimbursement for that overage from the ratepayers; (2) Juno Solar agrees not to seek reimbursement for any Duke Energy Affected System Upgrade costs that might be incurred; and (3) Juno Solar's CPCN will automatically terminate if Juno Solar does not either contract for the sale of the energy from the Facility or the sale of the Facility during the life of the CPCN.
+(T. Vol. 1, p.
+103) - 20.
+It is reasonable, appropriate, and in the public interest to grant a Conditional CPCN to Juno Solar.